-Fuller & Thaler Asset Management Inc. lowered its holdings in shares of Hancock Whitney Co.
-(NASDAQ:HWC - Free Report) by 0.6% during the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Fuller & Thaler Asset Management Inc. lessened its position in Hancock Whitney Co.
+(NASDAQ:HWC - Free Report) by 0.6% during the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
 The institutional investor owned 1,854,091 shares of the company's stock after selling 11,225 shares during the period.
 Fuller & Thaler Asset Management Inc. owned about 2.15% of Hancock Whitney worth $101,456,000 as of its most recent SEC filing.

 Analyst Ratings Changes

-Hancock Whitney (NASDAQ:HWC - Get Free Report) last announced its quarterly earnings data on Tuesday, April 15th.
-The company reported $1.38 earnings per share for the quarter, topping the consensus estimate of $1.28 by $0.10.
-The firm had revenue of $367.50 million during the quarter, compared to analysts' expectations of $368.12 million.
-Hancock Whitney had a return on equity of 11.56% and a net margin of 22.40%.
-As a group, equities research analysts expect that Hancock Whitney Co. will post 5.53 EPS for the current year.
+Hancock Whitney (NASDAQ:HWC - Get Free Report) last posted its earnings results on Tuesday, April 15th.
+The company reported $1.38 earnings per share for the quarter, beating the consensus estimate of $1.28 by $0.10.
+The company had revenue of $367.50 million during the quarter, compared to analysts' expectations of $368.12 million.
+Hancock Whitney had a net margin of 22.40% and a return on equity of 11.56%.
+On average, equities research analysts predict that Hancock Whitney Co. will post 5.53 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, March 17th.
-Investors of record on Wednesday, March 5th were issued a $0.45 dividend.
-This is a positive change from Hancock Whitney's previous quarterly dividend of $0.40.
-This represents a $1.80 annualized dividend and a yield of 3.60%.
-The ex-dividend date was Wednesday, March 5th.
-Hancock Whitney's dividend payout ratio is currently 33.21%.
+The company also recently declared a quarterly dividend, which will be paid on Monday, June 16th.
+Shareholders of record on Thursday, June 5th will be issued a dividend of $0.45 per share.
+This represents a $1.80 annualized dividend and a yield of 3.50%.
+The ex-dividend date is Thursday, June 5th.
+Hancock Whitney's dividend payout ratio is presently 33.21%.

 About Hancock Whitney